 Residential loans are susceptible to principal repayment at the discretion of the borrower.
 Commercial mortgage loans, while subject to significant penalties for early repayment in most cases, can also prepay at the borrower's discretion.
-In 2021, prepayment rates were higher when compared to the previous year.
+In 2022, prepayment rates were significantly lower when compared to the previous year.

 The Bank invests in key executive life insurance policies that are illiquid during the life of the executive.
-Such policies totaled \$13.0 million, or less than 1% of total assets, at December 31, 2021.
+Such policies totaled \$13.3 million, or less than 1% of total assets, at December 31, 2022.